-First, the good news: 90% of plantar fasciitis cases can be successfully resolved with simple, at-home treatments.
+- First, the good news: 90% of plantar fasciitis cases can be successfully resolved with simple, conservative treatments.

 What’s the bad news?
 The longer plantar fasciitis goes unaddressed, the longer the healing process takes and the more potential complications that may arise.
 Not allowing your arch enough rest time after an injury, continuing to participate in high-impact activities without proper footwear or support, and failing to follow through with at-home treatments are the most common ways plantar fasciitis persists and gets worse.

 What are the risks for leaving plantar fasciitis untreated?
 And what other complications can arise as plantar fasciitis gets worse?

 Over time, if plantar fasciitis is left untreated, the inflammation and stress to the plantar fascia can result in small tears.
 You may not be aware of the moment these small tears appear, however you will notice your pain level worsen gradually.
 If these tears are left unaddressed, they may grow in size and number, and make the plantar fascia more vulnerable to rupture and debilitation.